The Basic System of Umpire Gestures

 Historical Evolution of Gestures

 Umpire gestures have evolved over time.
 The most significant change came with 2010 video replay introduction.
 Previously, umpire calls were absolute and gestures meant "final decision."
 Replay review created cases where gestures became "provisional rulings."
 New signal systems were added for manager challenge requests, review-in-progress indicators, and result announcements.
-Discussion of pitch clock trial implementation from the 2024 season could add further gesture elements.
-MLB introduced a new umpire gesture for pitch clock violations in 2023, and NPB will likely need similar adaptations.
+MLB introduced a new umpire gesture for pitch clock violations in 2023, and NPB conducted trial implementation of pitch clock rules in its minor leagues in 2024, adding further gesture elements to the officiating system.
 Umpire gestures mirror baseball rule changes - tracing their evolution reveals the sport's own progression.

 Books on umpiring techniques are also helpful